Fighting For Your Best Interest

-New York Wrongful Termination Lawyer
+Wrongful Termination Lawyer NYC

-Employees are considered to be working “at-will” in New York, meaning that an employer may fire an employee at any time for any reason.
+New York has “at-will” employment.
+This means that an employer may fire an employee at any time for any reason.
 Unfortunately, some employers abuse this principal in order to let employees go for illegitimate reasons, such as due to their race, their refusal to participate in illegal activities, or as retaliation for whistleblowing.

 - Included in New York Metro Super Lawyers® Rising Stars℠